iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 > When I click on "Alerts," I get a message saying that I have to enable them in the app settings.
 But when I get into the settings, I can't find anything that does that.<br> :date: __2020-03-21 20:10:32__

 > App does not give alerts.
 At one time it worked.<br> :date: __2019-06-18 03:25:56__

-> The app seems to be very inconsistent.
-Sometimes i get alerts, sometimes I don't.
-I've uninstalled and reinstalled a few times but it hasn't helped.
-Very disappointing.<br> :date: __2019-03-03 23:10:36__